NRossy/NRossy/README.md

 - 👋 Hi, I’m @NRossy, I am a Computer Science Student at Queen's University Belfast.
-- 👀 I’m interested in many diverse things like; IT, Art, Japanese culture.
+- 👀 I’m interested in many diverse things like; Technology, Art, Japanese culture.
 - 🌱 I’m currently learning and constantly developing my skills in all areas of Computer Science.

 /*